 Rare, except for the 1/- which is the rarest of the S & Co tokens.

-Trade and barter tokens, first issued in late 1800s used as currency across Nomansland and southern Natal until 1932 despite the inclusion of "In Goods".
+Trade and barter tokens, first issued at sometime between 1910 and 1920 used as currency across Nomansland and southern Natal until 1932 despite the inclusion of "In Goods".

 Brass,obverse and reverse the same, plain edge, raised rim in pearled border pierced at 12 o'clock.
 Inscription in three straight lines, "S & Co", the value, 3d, 6d, 1/- or 2/- and "In Goods".Current prices of these tokens at this link.